-You have recently come into some money, and are looking to make a long term investment.
+You have recently come into some money, and are looking to make a long-term investment.
 You already have your own place and are happy staying there, so investing in a property to ultimately let out is certainly not a bad strategy.
-While buying a property to let has its downsides, its upsides far outweigh these.
-The theory is, that someone else will be paying your bond, while you actually own it.
+Buying a property to let, although, has its downsides, has upsides that far outweigh the negatives.
+The theory is that someone else will be paying your bond, while you actually own it.
 However, you have to invest wisely, and hopefully this article will help steer you in the right direction.

 Cost verses return